SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. note:: For non-MSSM (incl. non-SUSY) input models the user needs to provide information
           about the new BSM states appearing in the input file.
-From version 2.0 onwards a SLHA file with QNUMBER blocks for the BSM states can be used to define the model.
+From version 2.0 onwards a SLHA file with QNUMBERS blocks for the BSM states can be used to define the model.
           The user can also write their own python module (*model.py*) with the BSM particle definitions (see :ref:`Basic Input <basicInput>`) [#]_.